 Ongoing pension benefits paid to a deceased member.
 The Fund undertakes a monthly mortality screening exercise and takes part in the biennial National Fraud Initiative (NFI) Failure to maintain a high quality database.
 The Fund's preferred method of receiving data from scheme employers is through a secure electronic data transfer system called i-connect thereby maintaining member records in real-time.
 Pro-active data checks are undertaken before benefits are paid.
+Esilvas to bald data a sovach Both members and employers have access to self-service systems enabling them to check data.
 Failure to hold data securely.
-Both members and employers have access to self-service systems enabling them to check data.
-Database is hosted off-site and Access to systems is via dual-password and username.
+Database is hosted off-site and backed-up in 2 separate locations.
+Access to systems is via dual-password and username.
 Data transferred between systems is encrypted.
 Compliant with General Data Protection Regulations (GDPR) and IT policies.
 Contribution payments received late from scheme employers.
 Receipt of contributions is monitored robustly with employers being reminded of their statutory duty if payments are received late.
 Procedures in place to issue notices of unsatisfactory performance to employers who fail to make payments on time and to report them to the Pensions Regulator where deemed materially significant.
 Failure to communicate properly with stakeholders.
 The Fund has a Communication Policy and a Communications Manager.
 The website is maintained to a high standard at all times.
 Newsletters and factsheets are issued to both scheme members and scheme employers.